 As stated in the Scoping Memo, we cannot evaluate a \$639 million project without sufficient information that constitutes the foundation of any application.
 (See Section 13, "Recordkeeping Safety Data" for a discussion of "missing information.")
-Although we understand the limitations of metering, we agree with ORA that Applicants misinterpreted the instructions in the Scoping Memo and have not provided a complete picture of the absolute physical limit for gas flow on Line 1600.
+Although we understand the limitations of metering, we agree with ORA that the Applicants misinterpreted the instructions in the Scoping Memo and have not provided a complete picture of the absolute physical limit for gas flow on Line 1600.
 We acknowledge TURN's argument that there might be more "slack" in the system over and above the strict system capacity numbers, depending on system conditions.
 (TURN Opening Brief at 12.)

 Further, it is not clear whether the quantitative information contained in SDGE-12 Attachment D and Appendix E in the Amended Application actually reflects historical volumes through Line 1600 given the intersection of transmission lines and overall system flow.
-As examples, the Line 1600, 2016 average daily volumes (by month) at an average of 51 MMcfd and 2016 maximum daily volumes (by year) at an average of 51 MMcfd at Rainbow Metering Station do not align with the capacity of Line 1600 (100 MMcfd at 640 psig) since a portion of volumes flowing within the cross-ties between Line 3010 and Line 1600 are not metered, and customer demand varies.
+As examples, the Line 1600 2016 average daily volumes (by month) at an average of 51 MMcfd and 2016 maximum daily volumes (by year) at an average of 51 MMcfd at Rainbow

+Metering Station do not align with actual volumes on the entire Line 1600 (65-70 MMcfd estimated demand) since a portion of volumes flowing within the cross-ties between Line 3010 and Line 1600 are not metered, and customer demand varies.
 (See SDGE Exh.
 12 at 161-163, Tables 8 and 9 at 164.)

 Without complete information, Applicants explain that operational safety may be assured.
-However, from a planning perspective, it is difficult to verify what capacity should be replaced now or in the future if Line 1600 is derated as Applicants propose and/or or if curtailments on Line 3010 are necessary.
+However, from a supply portfolio planning perspective, it is difficult to verify what supply should be replaced in the future if Line 1600 is derated as Applicants propose and/or or if curtailments on Line 3010 are necessary.
 Although the amended application was not technically deemed "complete," this proceeding was allowed to proceed to primarily address the asserted safety and reliability issues associated with the short- and long-term service of Line 1600.

-The above assumptions provide context in order to better evaluate shortand long-term project need for the proposed Line 3602.
+The above assumptions provide context in order to better evaluate longterm project need for the proposed Line 3602.